binaris/functions-examples/slack-pi-command/README.md

 It is assumed you already have a Binaris account.
 If you don't have an account yet, worry not, signing up is painless and takes just 2 minutes.
 Visit [Getting Started](https://dev.binaris.com/tutorials/nodejs/getting-started/) to find concise instructions for the process.

+> Note: To complete this tutorial you will need administrator permissions on your Slack workspace.

 We'll start by creating the skeleton for our π function.

 ```bash